j2store/userguide/basic_settings.md

 * ***Who can see 'add to cart'***

     This is an option for the user to add his/her product of choice to the cart to proceed for billing.
-This can be set to be viewed by **'anyone'** or for **'registered users only'**.
+This can be set to be viewed by **'everyone'** or for **'registered users only'**.

 * ***Date Format***